 An anthropological and sociological investigation of the marriage and family institutions in various cultures and their influences upon both individuals and social organizations.
 Analysis of family communications; one's choices in relationships; parenting; life transitions; and the roles of gender, property, power, and love in marriage and family.
 Prerequisite: SO 101 or consent of instructor.
-Fall semester, odd-numbered years.
 Fulfills National Diversity requirement.